The Global ATM Alliance

 AlgeriaBNP Paribas97

-AustraliaWestpac (including St. George Bank, Bank of Melbourne & BankSA brands)3850
+AustraliaWestpac (including St. George Bank, Bank of Melbourne & BankSA brands)879

-ChinaBank of Nanjing (BNP Paribas)500 (only in Shanghai and surrounds + Beijing)
+ChinaBank of Nanjing (BNP Paribas)500 (only in Shanghai and surrounding cities + Beijing)

 FijiWestpac57